Australian Citizenship Ceremonies

 At no stage does the ACT Government have access to an annual listing of individual names for each of the ceremonies.

-Read more information regarding Schedule of Australian Citizenship Ceremonies for 2017
+Read more information regarding Schedule of Australian Citizenship Ceremonies

 The ACT Government does not process or assess citizenship applications at any stage.
 That is the responsibility of DIBP and you will need to contact DIBP directly.